"Hvad hedder det?

 Back to 1995, the beginning of Dogme.

 These films could only come from Denmark.
-The idea was embraced by most movie experts because they too were afraid to be called stupid and incompetent.
+The idea was embraced by reputed movie experts because they too were afraid to be called stupid and incompetent.

-And if you are unable to do that, you are too stupid and incompetent!
+And if you are unable to do that, it may be because you are too stupid and incompetent!

-Going out to a show, movie or theater is hit or miss with very little in between.
+Going out to a show, movie or theatre is hit or miss with very little in between.
 Some amateur performances can be surprisingly decent, and some high billed shows absolutely awful.

-Danes are great at making movies and music and are lousy at humor.
-The biggest comedians from the past were men dressed as women, always funny because they are men, not women at all.
-That is about the range of jokes, apart from theft.
+Danes are great at making movies & music and lousy at humour.
+The biggest comedians from the past were men dressed as women, this is always funny because they are men, not women at all.
+That is about the range of jokes, apart from stealing ideas from abroad.

 VII